-The last edition of the Standing Orders were adopted by the previous Council during their term from 2019 - 2022, and these will remain in effect until new Standing Orders are adopted by the new Council.
+The last edition of the Standing Orders were adopted by the previous Council and Community Boards during their term from 2019 - 2022, and these will remain in effect until new Standing Orders are adopted by the various meetings.

-Council is asked to adopt the updated Standing Orders and consider if any amendments are required.
-The key changes incorporated into the template are noted in appendix 2.
+Community Boards are asked to adopt the updated Standing Orders and consider if any amendments are required.
+The key changes incorporated into the template are included in appendix 2.

 The Local Government New Zealand standing orders template also contains a number of optional provisions and, as part of the adoption process, members are given the choice of which options to include prior to being asked to adopt the full set of Standing Orders.
 These clauses are:

-- Members' right to attend by audio or audio visual link (clauses 13.11 13.16); - A casting vote for the Chairperson (clauses 19.3); and - The choice of a default option for speaking and moving motions: - A formal, (cl.
-22.2); or - o B medium, (cl.
+- Members' right to attend by audio or audio visual link (clauses 13.11 13.16); - A casting vote for the Chairperson (clauses 19.3); and

+- The choice of a default option for speaking and moving motions:

+- A formal, (cl.
+22.2); or

+- B medium, (cl.
 22.3); or

-• C - informal, (cl.
+- C informal, (cl.
 22.4).